Purchases through our links may earn us a commission.

 X470 in a nutshell

 X470 is a chipset with a broad range of supported CPUs and you might even get lucky enough to run the new generation with a simple BIOS update.
-It’s lacking the PCIe 4.0 support to keep it up-to-date and it doesn’t have any USB 3.2 Gen 2 ports for increased transfer speeds.
-Still, when taking the choice of different motherboards and their price relative to X570 motherboards into account, it represents a good run for your money.
+It’s lacking PCIe 4.0 support to keep it up-to-date and it doesn’t have any USB 3.2 Gen 2 ports for increased transfer speeds.
+Still, when choosing different motherboards and their price relative to X570 motherboards into account, it represents a good run for your money.